luiswirth/bsc-thesis/src/matter/fem.typ

 $

 Lastly there is the bilinear form analogous to the scalar Laplacian, involving exterior derivatives on both arguments.
-It corresponds to the $delta dif$ part of the Hodge-Laplacian @frankel:diffgeo.
+It corresponds to the $delta dif$ part of the Hodge-Laplacian @douglas:feec-book.
 $
   l^k (u, v) &= inner(dif u, dif v)_(L^2 Lambda^(k+1) (Omega))
   quad
   u in H Lambda^k, v in H Lambda^k
 $

-After Galerkin discretization @hiptmair:numpde, by means of the Whitney finite element space @whitney:geointegration, @douglas:feec-article with the Whitney basis ${phi_i^k}$, we arrive at the following Galerkin matrices for our four weak operators.
+After Galerkin discretization @hiptmair:numpde, by means of the Whitney finite element space @whitney:geointegration with the Whitney basis ${phi_i^k}$, we arrive at the following Galerkin matrices for our four weak operators.
 $
   amat(M)^k &= [inner(phi^k_i, phi^k_j)]_(i j) \
   amat(D)^k &= [inner(phi^k_i, dif phi^(k-1)_j)]_(i j) \